 Sliver nanoparticles used in this work exhibit a broad size distribution with highly reactive facets.
 It was observed that chemical reduction of AgNO3 by using NaBH4 as a reducing agent resulted in spherical silver nanoparticles.
-The ratio of NaBH4/AgNO3 of 10:1 resulted in smaller sizes of silver nanoparticle and more silver content than the ratio of 2:1 for the same AgNO3 concentration.
-AgNPs paper provided rapid and effective bactericidal activity as the bacterially contaminated water was filtered through the paper specially Enterococcus Faecalis bacteria which is the first time tested for removal by AgNPs.
+The ratio of NaBH4/AgNO3 of 10:1 resulted in smaller sizes of silver nanoparticle and more silver

+160 content than the ratio of 2:1 for the same AgNO3 concentration.
+AgNPs paper provided rapid and effective bactericidal activity as the bacterially contaminated water was filtered through the paper.
 AgNPs papers can be used a good point of use filters.

-180 ACKNOWLEDGEMENT
+ACKNOWLEDGEMENT